trufflesuite/trufflesuite.com/src/guides/lens-protocol/index.md

     }
     ```

-    If the user has not yet connected account, this function will allow them to do so by using the MetaMask Provider API `await window.ethereum.send('eth_requestAccounts')`.
+    If the user has not yet connected their account, this function will allow them to do so by using the MetaMask Provider API `await window.ethereum.send('eth_requestAccounts')`.

 3. `login`